Dil Bechara

 Fox Star Studios acquired rights for an Indian adaptation in 2014, after which it underwent four years of casting and screenplay changes.
 Filming commenced under the title Kizie Aur Manny by late June 2018.
 The film was shot across Jamshedpur and Ranchi with sporadic schedules in Mumbai; apart from the last one in Paris, France.
 The score and soundtrack were composed by A. R. Rahman, with lyrics by Amitabh Bhattacharya.
 The cinematography and editing were performed by Setu and Aarif Sheikh, respectively.

 The theatrical release suffered due to post-production delays, as well as the COVID-19 pandemic.
 Adding to this was Rajput's death on 14 June 2020, which resulted in a digital release on the Disney+ Hotstar streaming service on 24 July.
-In honour of Rajput, it was made accessible without subscription in India and selective countries on the platform.
-The film received positive reviews, with praise for the running time, the performances of Rajput and Sanghi, story, characterisation, soundtrack, cohesion and screenplay, but criticism for the direction.
+In honour of Rajput, it was made accessible without subscription in India and select countries on the platform.
+The film received critical acclaim, with praise for the running time, the performances of Rajput and Sanghi, direction, story, characterisation, soundtrack, cohesion and screenplay.